Posted September 27, 2016

 The theft may have included names, email addresses, telephone numbers, dates of birth, and in some cases, encrypted or unencrypted security questions and answers, Yahoo said.”

-“The FBI can no longer hack a suspect’s computer to infect it with spying Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. without a warrant, a federal judge in Texas ruled.
+“The FBI can no longer hack a suspect’s computer to infect it with spying Malware: Software that is intended to damage or disable computers and computer systems. without a warrant, a federal judge in Texas ruled.

 Following the child pornography case involving Jeffrey Torres’ activity on dark web child porn site Playpen, US District Judge David Ezra has ruled that secretly collecting information from a computer is still a search under the Fourth Amendment, thus requiring a warrant.

 “The Network Investigative Technique (NIT) placed code on Mr Torres’ computer without his permission, causing it to transmit his IP address and other identifying data to the government.
 That Mr Torres did not have a reasonable expectation of privacy in his IP address is of no import.
 This was unquestionably a ‘search’ for Fourth Amendment purposes.””

 “Several members of the German political scene were the targets of two waves of spear-phishing campaigns that took place over the summer, multiple German media outlets report.

 According to Süddeutsche Zeitung, the German newspaper that broke the Panama Papers story, local political figures received spear-phishing emails from a man named Heinrich Krammer claiming to be a NATO employee, and who used a @hq.nato.int email address.
 The emails were sent on August 15 and then on the second wave on August 24.